AdobeDocs/campaign-web.en/help/v8/content/create-email-templates.md

 For an accelerated and improved design process, you can create standalone templates to easily reuse custom content across [!DNL Adobe Campaign].

-This functionality enables content-oriented users to work on templates outside campaigns or journeys.
-Marketing users can then reuse and adapt these standalone content templates inside their own journeys or campaigns.
+This functionality enables content-oriented users to work on standalone templates so that marketing users can reuse and adapt them inside their own email campaigns.

 >[!NOTE]
 >
->Currently only the **email** content templates are supported.
+>Currently only **email** content templates are supported.

-For example, a user within your company is in charge of content only, and therefore has no access to campaigns or journeys.
-However, this user can create an email template that your organization's marketers will be able to select for use in all emails as a starting point.

 ## Access and manage templates {#access-manage-templates}